sandeep-tukaram/algods/DesignAlgoDS.md

 The two-part pattern shows up everywhere - whether you're adding two numbers or building a complex search algorithm.
 Pretty neat, right?

 ### Computer Model
-Let's understand how computers work using something familiar - a reading room!
+Let's understand how computers work using an anology - a reading room!
 And guess what?
 This perfectly shows our two-part theme in action: we've got a place to store stuff (data storage) and a place to work with it (instructions).

 Imagine you're in a reading room with:
 1. A desk (this is like the CPU - where we follow instructions)